Minimum Requirements for Using Continia Document Capture

 We strongly recommend that you enable blob soft delete for your Azure Blob Storage accounts, as this allows you to restore any documents or files that were deleted or overwritten by accident.
 This is no requirement though.

 It's important that Document Capture has full read/write/delete access to the relevant blob container.
-For example, configuring access policies with time-based retention isn't supported.
+For example, configuring access policies with time-based retention isn't supported, and neither are immutability and legal hold.

 Continia has no further minimum requirements for the use of Azure Blob Storage to store Document Capture files.
 For any specific questions or requests regarding Azure – including setup, subscription types, and general architecture – please refer to Microsoft.